mikecann/mikecann.co.uk/public/posts/tinkering-with-convex/post.md

 # Things I love

-There is so much to love with Convex that its hard to know where, here are some of the things that I like the most:
+There is so much to love with Convex, here are some of the things that I like the most:

 ## Speed of development

-My is it ever fast to build stuff with Convex!
+Its so fast to build with Convex!

-The demo app I built above (ThreadX) took me less than a day to put together and a whole bunch of that time was spent fighting with UI libraries and flexbox.
+The demo app I built above (ThreadX) took me less than a day to put together and a whole bunch of that time was spent fighting with UI libraries (why I ever strayed from the trusty ChakraUI I dont know) and flexbox.
 If I didnt bother styling it it would have been done much sooner.

 Because Convex is a bundler, API layer, server-side route handler, database AND client-side query handler then you get incredible synergies from all of that.